bella-xia/CIS/assign03/README.txt

 6. interpolation.h, interpolation.cpp
 Implemented the distortion correction function calculation and application.

-7. io_read.h, io_read.cpps
+7. io_read.h, io_read.cpp
-Implemente methods for reading data from 4 types of file.
+Implemented methods for reading data from 8 types of file.
 Define f_data struct to store data of each frame.

+8. triangle_mesh.h, triangle_mesh.cpp
+Implemented triangleMesh class to store a triangle.
+It calculates the closest point on the triangle respect to a given point.

+9. bounding_sphere.h, bounding_sphere.cpp
+Implemented boundingSphere class to store the smallest sphere that contains a given triangle.
+It determines whether it is possible for the triangle inside to contain a closer point to a given matrix than a given bound.

+10. bounding_box_tree_node.h, bounding_box_tree_node.cpp
+Implemented boundingBoxTreeNode class to perform a more efficient bounding box search.
+It ignores all triangles that is impossible to contain a distance to a given matrix smaller than the given bound.

+11. mesh.h, mesh.cpp
+Implemented the Mesh class that store all triangles and find the closest points among all the triangles respect to a given point.

-8. main.cpp
+12. main.cpp
 Produce runable file to calculate the EM distortion correction calculation and  and perform pivot calibration.

 Unit Tests: